Liza Hanim: Relationship with Mohd Shahrin Mohd Samsudin

 After a long relationship, Liza and her fiance at the time, Mohd Shahrin who is a member of Malaysian boy band, Indigo have announced that their wedding will be held on March 21, 2003.
 Their marriage has received a positive response from the fans of both couples.

-Recalling the sweet memories at the beginning of their meeting and love story that started at the Kuching Waterfront, Kuching in 2000.
+Liza and Mohd performed at the Kuching Waterfront, Kuching in 2000.
 At that time, they were both together with several artists who were involved in the success of the CATS Radio Antap Tour 2000 tour series in the main areas around Sarawak such as Miri, Bintulu, Sibu and Kuching for 10 consecutive days.

 The couple first tied the knot on May 6, 2002 at Liza's family residence in Taman Sri Andalas.
 The wedding ceremony was held on March 21, 2003, which started at 3:30 pm, was attended by family members and close friends, including KRU Records artiste and actress Juliana Banos.

 Mohd Shahrin looked dashing in a white Johor Melayu dress while Liza looked demure in a pristine white sequinned Johor Kurung dress.
 With just recited the lafaz nikah once in front of the kadi, Liza has legally become the wife of Mohd Shahrin.
 It was reported that Liza has received a dowry of RM80, nine trays of hantaran (gifts) including RM8,888.888 in cash.
 In return, Liza gave eleven trays.

 As a result of their marriage, they have been blessed with five children namely Marsya Qistina, 22, Marissa Qaireen, 16, Mohamed Salahuddin, 14, Mohamed Ibrahim, 10 and Mohamed Al Fateh, 6.
 All of them inherited the talent of singing and showed interest in the field of music.
 Earlier, Liza's performance with her two daughters singing the song Beribu Sesalan originally sung by Ning Baizura, Shila Amzah and Jaclyn Victor went viral on social media so many were fascinated by the talent inherited by her two daughters.